EunahYang/eunahyang.github.io/_projects/transdiagnostics.md

 > Can FC predict individual symptom patterns without relying on diagnostic labels?<br> sdfdsf dsf <br> sdfsdfds

-To move beyond these categorical limitations, I take a brain-based approach that focuses on individual network patterns rather than predefined diagnostic labels.
+To move beyond these categorical limitations, I purpose a brain-based approach that focuses on individual network patterns rather than predefined diagnostic labels.
 Instead of predicting a single disorder, each person is represented as a vector of multiple behavioral and cognitive constructs—such as emotional regulation, motivation, and attentional control—derived from population-level assessments.
 By predicting these multidimensional profiles directly from functional connectomes, this framework captures continuous variation in how brain networks support diverse mental processes.
 Such a perspective, often described as transdiagnostic, seeks to reveal shared neural mechanisms that span conventional diagnostic boundaries while maintaining sensitivity to individual differences.
 Ultimately, this allows for a more interpretable and mechanistic understanding of how the brain gives rise to complex behavioral phenotypes.